 Meanwhile Washington Examiner reported that 6 other Saudi citizens were also detained after the attack that left 3 dead and 8 others injured.
 The story says that 3 of those detained for questioning were seen filming the attack.
 On the question of the nature of the attack as possible terrorism, the Examiner story wrote:

 Officials are looking into whether to classify the shooting as an act of terrorism.
 Some lawmakers are already calling the gunman a terrorist.

 Multiple cases of Saudi citizens studying or visiting the United States have previously made news for committing crimes and then escaping the country, some thought to have been facilitated in their escape by the Saudi government.
-Due to the close ties of the two countries, accountability for crimes by Saudi citizens in the United States is rare, if existing at all.
+Due to the close political and economic ties between the two countries, accountability for crimes by Saudi citizens in the United States is rare, if existing at all.